-Erf 3122, Mossel Bay is located on the moderate elevation inland hills to the west and above Hartenbos, near Mossel Bay, on the Garden Route of the Southern Cape coast, Garden Route District Municipality, Western Cape Province (Figure 1).
-It lies west of the N2 national road through Hartenbos, immediately west of the existing Hartenbos Heuwels and to the southwest of the R328 road between Hartenbos and Oudtshoorn.
+Erf 3122, Mossel Bay is located on the moderate elevation inland hills to the west and above Hartenbos, near Mossel Bay, on the Garden Route of the Southern Cape Coast, Mossel Bay Local Municipality, Garden Route District Municipality, Western Cape Province (Figure 1).
+It lies west of the N2 national road through Hartenbos, immediately west of the existing Hartenbos Heuwels suburb and to the southwest of the R328 road between Hartenbos and Oudtshoorn.